 The COP for each trimester is due the 1st day of the 1st month of the trimester.
 Students who do not wish to pay the entire trimester's COP up front may opt for monthly payments.
-The Trimester COP is divided into four equal payments (\$605.00), and each payment is due on the 1st of each month of the current trimester.
+The student's balance for the trimester is divided into four equal payments, and each payment is due on the 1st of each month of the current trimester.
 Students may select between manually submitted monthly payments or setting up automatic monthly payments.
 Students may make future changes to their method of monthly payment by contacting Student Finances at studentfinaces@midwifery.edu.